 Black Thrive Lambeth – Black Thrive is a partnership of organisations based in Lambeth, aiming to support the mental health of the area’s Black community.
 I don’t know if we have any Peterites from Lambeth, but they have some Zoom drop-ins for discussions on Black mental health.

 Nafsiyat Intercultural Therapy London – This is a North London intercultural therapy service, which offers free short term therapy upon referral.

 Sharing Voices Bradford – a Bradford based mental health organisation, specialised in supporting ethnic minority communities.

 Black Health Initiative Leeds – Offers free counselling for African, African Caribbean,and Dual Heritage people.
 Based in Leeds.
 Contact: +44 0113 3070300 or firstname.lastname@example.org.

 The Black, African and Asian Therapy Network – A large list of mostly private BME UK professional therapists and counsellors, with information on their qualifications and background.
-Some offer cheaper prices for students and those on lower income.
+Some offer cheaper prices for students and those on lower incomes.

-The St Peter’s Welfare team is committed to actively providing support to our LGBTQ+ students.
+The St Peter’s Welfare team is committed to actively providing support to our LGBTQIA+ students.
 For a full list of College and University welfare support, please see the welfare section of the College website